-It’s not surprising to meet aspiring first-time homebuyer’s who cannot tell the difference between mortgage life insurance and mortgage default insurance.
-In fact, I was one of these ‘newbies’ myself until recently.
+It’s not surprising to meet aspiring first-time homebuyers who cannot tell the difference between mortgage life insurance and mortgage default insurance.
+I was one of these ‘newbies’ myself until recently.

 Mortgage Life Insurance

-This is also referred to as mortgage protection insurance, or simply as mortgage insurance – a term which only adds to the difficulty in differentiating between this insurance and it’s other counterpart, the mortgage default insurance.
+This is also referred to as mortgage protection insurance or mortgage insurance – a term which only adds to the difficulty in differentiating between this insurance and its counterpart, the mortgage default insurance.

-Mortgage life insurance is often sold by lenders who offer the protection to you at the time your mortgage is approved.
+Mortgage life insurance is often sold by lenders who offer this policy to you at the time your mortgage is approved.
 The idea behind this insurance is that it protects your ability to pay off your mortgage should you die or suffer a debilitating illness that prevents you from working and earning money.

 Mortgage life insurance is not compulsory, and although your bank will try to convince you to pay for it as an add-on to your mortgage, you have every right to decline it.